 Day 1.
 Blois

-Arrival to Blois and accommodation at the hotel.
-Situated on the banks of the lower river Loire between Orléans and Tours, Blois is the capital of Loir-et-Cher department in central France.
-In 1986, Blois was given the "Ville d'art et d'histoire" label, a description awarded by the Ministry of Culture to cities that enhance and protect their heritage.
+Arrival in Blois and accommodation at the hotel.
+Located on the banks of the Loire River between Orleans and Tours, Blois is the capital of the Loir-et-Cher commune in central France.
+In 1986, Blois received the title "Ville d'art et d'histoire" from the Ministry of Culture, which is given to cities that improve and protect their heritage.

 Walking: 18.5 km, 4 h 45 min

 Day 4.
 Montrichard - Chenonceaux

 Montrichard is dominated by the gorgeous ruined medieval castle, Château de Montrichard.
 The castle was constructed by Foulques Nerra, Count of Anjou, and rebuilt in the 12th century.
 Leaving the town you will go along Cher River.
 Follow the path to Chissay, Saint-Georges, Franceuil and Chenonceaux; places which combine history with culture and heritage.
 The entrance to the Chenonceaux castle looks like something out of a fairytale.
 You’ll see it 1km before you cross Cher River and enter the town.

 Chenonceaux is situated on the right bank of the Cher River, about 26 km east of Tours.
 It is a small but beautiful village in the Touraine-Chenonceaux wine-growing area, right next to the Forest of Amboise.
 After visiting Chenonceaux castle, go to Civray-de-Touraine and follow the trail to Amboise through the forest.
 Enjoy the small lakes and idyllic clearings at every turn of the way.